SalmanDeveloperz/web/content/posts/hywiz-experience/index.md

 ---
 title: Hywiz Technologies

-description: "During my 2-month internship at Hywiz Technologies, I had the opportunity to immerse myself in the dynamic world of web development, where I contributed to the creation of cutting-edge web applications.
-This Experience allowed me to apply my technical skills and gain invaluable insights into the software development lifecycle.
-I focused on developing responsive web designs that not only met client requirements but also provided an exceptional user Experience across various devices.
+description: "During my internship at Hywiz Technologies, I gained hands-on experience in web development by contributing to the design and development of responsive, user-friendly web applications.
+I focused on building adaptive layouts that ensured consistent performance across devices while aligning with client requirements and business goals.

-Utilizing technologies such as HTML, CSS, and JavaScript, I crafted engaging user interfaces and implemented interactive features using frameworks like Bootstrap and jQuery.
-My role also involved collaborating closely with cross-functional teams, ensuring that design elements aligned with overall project goals and user needs.
-Additionally, I leveraged my C++ programming skills to implement algorithms that enhanced the efficiency of various application functions, further solidifying my problem-solving capabilities.
+I worked with technologies such as HTML, CSS, JavaScript, TypeScript and React to create interactive and engaging user interfaces.
+My role also involved collaborating with designers and backend engineers, ensuring seamless integration of features and adherence to project standards."

-This internship not only refined my technical expertise but also fostered my ability to work in a fast-paced, collaborative environment, preparing me for future challenges in the ever-evolving field of software development."
 date: 2023-08-01

 featured: true
-slug: /Experience/hywiz
+slug: /experience/hywiz
 tags:
-  - C
-  - C++
+  - C/C++
-  - Html5
+  - HTML5
   - CSS
-  - JavaScript
   - jQuery
   - Bootstrap
+  - JavaScript
+  - TypeScript
+  - React
   - Git
   - GitHub
 ---